Good therapy is all about the relationship you build with your counsellor.

 It is not unusual for a counsellor to feel that their skills don’t match your needs, therefore I may recognise a need to refer you to another counsellor who has more experience in the field you require.

-Ultimately your safety and welfare is the counsellors top priority.
+Ultimately your safety and welfare is my top priority.

-There may be some paperwork to fill out (by the Counsellor).
-Some counsellors make notes during the session others don’t.
-Generally there will be an agreement to read, which lays out clearly the boundaries of the therapeutic relationship.
+There will be some paperwork to fill out (by me) and I may make notes during the session.
+You should read the Informed Consent and Privacy pages, which lay out clearly the boundaries of the therapeutic relationship.
 This will include things like confidentiality and its exceptions, time boundaries, what to do if you can’t attend a session.

-The counselling agreement doesn’t mean you are contracted to carry on with counselling, you are free to leave at any time.
-If you do start to feel that perhaps this is the wrong time for you and counselling, or perhaps you might like to try a different counsellor, it can be really beneficial to talk to your counsellor about how you are feeling.
+If you start to feel that this is the wrong time for you and counselling, or perhaps you might like to try a different counsellor, it can be really beneficial to talk to me about how you are feeling.

 Ask questions.
-What do you want to know from your counsellor?
-Is it important for you to know how your counsellor works?
-What will your counsellor expect from you?
-Does your idea of counselling match up with how the counsellor works?
+What do you want to know from me?
+Is it important for you to know how I work?
+What will I expect from you?
+Does your idea of counselling match up with how I work?

-The more you explore together the better the chances of having a good therapeutic relationship.
-Feel free to ask your counsellor anything.
+The more we explore together the better the chances of having a good therapeutic relationship.
+Feel free to ask me anything.